 Ellerman convinces Ricky’s brother-in-law Jim – a lorry driver hoping to buy an expensive transport licence – to join in as their getaway driver.

 When Matt finds Jack and his gang at the Flints’ house meeting with Ricky and Jim, his anger causes him to suffer a fatal stroke.

 Jim decides at the last minute that he can’t go through with the robbery so Ricky takes Jim’s lorry without his knowledge and fills in for Jim, as well as disabling the factory alarm.
 During the course of the robbery, Ricky finds himself unable to hit a police officer who approaches, leaving it to another member of Jack’s gang, Charlie Batey (William Marlowe) to knock out the copper.

-Charlie later takes revenge on Ricky by setting fire to Jim’s lorry and Ricky is badly burned attempting to put out the fire and hospitalised.
+Charlie later takes revenge on Ricky by setting fire to Jim’s lorry and Ricky is badly burned and hospitalised as a result of his attempt vto put out the fire.